 - ⅛-1/4 teaspoon cayenne pepper, depending on taste and heat preference

 - ⅛ teaspoon crushed red pepper flakes, optional

 - 1 teaspoon fine sea salt or kosher salt

 - 2 tablespoons chopped fresh cilantro, optional (you can also use 1 tablespoon of dried cilantro in place of fresh or omit completely if you don't prefer cilantro)

 - Combine onion powder, garlic powder, cayenne pepper, crushed red pepper flakes, kosher salt and black pepper in a small bowl and set aside (If you are using dried cilantro, add it to the seasoning mix).

-- Slice each avocado in half, removing the pit.
-Scoop out the flesh of the avocados and add to a mixing bowl.
+- Scoop out the flesh of the avocados and add to a mixing bowl.
 Mash with a fork.

-- Mix in chopped cilantro, seasoning mix and fresh lime juice.
+- Stir in fresh chopped cilantro (if using), seasoning mix, and lime juice.